K-E-L/holo/README.md

 live-server
 ```

-## How to use Holo in your own project
+## How to use Holo in your own project:
 1. Install the Holo project via NPM
 ```
 npm install holo-project